I could feel the Sun’s rays for a while before I heard my mother shouting, “Wake up Naina!”

 Surprised, the police officer enquired their names and as I waited for my mother, I couldn’t help but recall how they were all with me just a moment ago.

-Completing the formalities, I was dropped by my mother at home before she returned to file a complaint and arrest the truck driver whom they have seized a few kilometres later.
+Completing the formalities, I was dropped by my mother at home before she returned to file a complaint against the truck driver whom they had captured a few kilometres later.

-A drunk snatched the life of the man who raised me after my father died.
-He was so high-spirited and kind that I wouldn’t have been what I’m without his consistent encouragement.
-I can’t help but agree when they say that the Gods are cruel.
+A drunk man snatched the lives of the man who raised me after my father died along with his entire family.
+My uncle was so high-spirited and kind that I wouldn’t have been what I’m, without his constant encouragement.
+The more I thought about what had happened, I couldn’t help but agree when they said that the Gods are cruel.
 If they aren’t, why did they snatch away the men I loved?

-Without intending to do anything else, I stated rested on my bed trying to sleep but for the first time, I heard a strange sound of two metals clashing once.
+Without intending to do anything else, I rested on my bed trying to sleep but for the first time, I heard the sound of two metals clashing.

 I looked around to see no one.
-Resting back on my bed, almost when I was about to fall asleep, I heard the sound again.
+Resting back on my bed, I closed my eyes.
+When I was almost asleep, I heard the sound again.
 This time, it is not just once but a couple of times.

-That’s the only metallic hairband I owned and I couldn’t believe how it got here after I gave it to Anil.
-When I turned to switch on the tube lights and turn off the bed light, I could hear the sound again but when I looked at the band, it’s silence.
-In the years to come, the sound got faint but it never stopped no matter what I did with the hairband.
+That’s the only metallic hair-band I owned and I couldn’t believe how it got here after I gave it to Anil.
+As long as I didn’t see it I could listen to the sound.
+In the years to come, the sound just got faint but it never stopped no matter what I did with the hair-band.